turingschool/backend-curriculum-site/module3/lessons/fundamental_javascript.md

 Write a conditional that gives a different alert message based on your favorite kind of animal.

 ### Challenge 1
 Write a function to convert a name into initials.
-This kata strictly takes two words with one space in between them.
+This function strictly takes two words with one space in between them.

 The output should be two capital letters with a dot separating them.
 It should look like this: